bge1234/html-css-beautifier/README.md

-CSS beautifer todo:
+CSS todo:
-- Handle nested blocks (like SASS).
-Use indent argument to space them within printBlock().
+- Get it working for multiple levels of nested blocks.
+- Output to separate file instead of console.logging everything.
+- Take command line arguments.

 The HTML beautifier does the following things:
 - Correct indentation.